 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided, then you should inform us immediately, so that we can do our best to resolve the problem.

 In the first instance it may be helpful to contact the person who is working on your matter to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then please make the complaint in writing (by email or by post) to the Director that is responsible for your matter (either Alison Deighton or Jenai Nissim).
-Making a complaint will not affect how we handle your case.
+If you would like to make a formal complaint, then please make the complaint in writing (by email or by post) to the Director that is responsible for your matter (either Alison Deighton or Jenai Nissim) by email or post, using the following details:

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.